-This policy applies to all children.
+This policy applies to all children, including those with SEND.
 However, we recognise that for some children it will be more difficult to maintain conformity to the school rules and expectations.
 In these cases reasonable adjustments will be made and detailed in a Behaviour Plan to ensure that all staff understand the needs of the pupil and adjust their approach accordingly to best ensure success.